A GREEK

 Commentary remarks:

-Two things are assured to happen in the passage above if the right
+things are assured to happen in the passage above if the right conditions are

-of sin and blasphemy will be forgiven the men who commit them; and two, the
+blasphemy will be forgiven the men who commit them; and two, the specific type

-specific type of blasphemy that is against the Holy
+of blasphemy that is against the Holy Spirit

 From these two ideas come two questions that seem to be controversial